near/discovery-docs/docs/discovery/api/state.md

 ## State APIs

-VM provides a convenient API to update the state of the widget.
+VM provides a convenient API to update the state of the component.
 There are two methods:
 - [`State.init`](#stateinit)
 - [`State.update`](#stateupdate)